Lani Minella

 Lani Jean Minella (born July 28, 1950) is an American voice actress, voice director, and producer mostly working in the games industry.
-She is also the founder and owner of the voice-acting agency, AudioGodz.
+She is also the founder and owner of the voice-acting agency AudioGodz.
+As of August 2024, Minella was recognized by Guinness World Records as the most prolific video game voice actress, a title previously held by Jennifer Hale.